rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 - `mode` defines the `periodic` or `continuous` cellular connection
 - `voutbound` and `vinbound` determine the cadence of syncing with the cloud based on the measured battery voltage (i.e. perform an outbound sync of data every 180 minutes when the voltage reads "high")

+### Step 2: Tell Notecard the Type of Battery

-Now those `voutbound` and `vinbound` parameters are really important, especially in low-power scenarios.
+Now those `voutbound` and `vinbound` parameters above are really important, especially in low-power scenarios.
 We therefore need to tell the Notecard which *type* of power supply its using, so it knows which voltage thresholds to compare it to:

 ```
 {